climate-tech-handbook/climate-tech-handbook/docs/sector-engineered-sinks.md

 ## Sector Overview

+:::tip Impact Goal
-:::tip 1.4–3 Gigatons will be saved from our [carbon budget](/glossary/#carbon-budget)
+1.4–3 Gigatons will be saved from our [carbon budget](/glossary/#carbon-budget)
 :::

 ![Biochar use cases for climate change mitigation](/../static/img/biochar-production.jpg)